RohithSachdeva/RohithSachdeva/README.md

 Skills: React / Javascript / Node.js / HTML / CSS / Python

 - 🔭 I’m currently working on a personal projects using React-Redux and utilizing Stripe's API
-- 🌱 I’m currently improving my Redux and Python skills
+- 🌱 I’m currently improving my understanding of Redux and problem solving skills in Python
 - 📫 How to reach me: LinkedIn